RobertPastor/music-rungis/ReadMe-PythonAnyWhere.md

 ## create the Weekly reservations

-## set current directory to the projet folder
+## set current directory to the project folder

 go to the projet folder (the one containing the .git repo) -> the prompt shows the git branch master